 Awaze tibs, also known as Ethiopian beef tibs, is a popular East African dish of beef cooked with various ingredients that combine to create a fragrant, delicious dish.
 In Ethiopia, tibs refer to a dish with cubed or sliced beef or lamb.

-Awaze sauce is a spicy sauce or paste made using Ethiopian ethnic spices.
-When cooked together, you have a mind-blowing dish you won't forget in a hurry.
+Awaze sauce is a spicy paste made using Ethiopian ethnic spices.
+When cooked together, it creates a mind-blowing dish you won't forget in a hurry.

 Ingredients Used